womanonrails/womanonrails.com/about.md

   <figcaption>Memories</figcaption>
 </figure>

-Fortunately, in my life one more thing appear, which was, and still is, exiting.
+Fortunately, in my life one more thing appear, which was, and still is, exciting.
 It was mix of logic, puzzles, being precise, deduction and analytical thinking.
 It has lots of common with **Math**.
 In my life programming appear.
 I learned programming on my specialization, during my Math studies.
 I can say that this is my second love.
 The first love, of course, is math.
 It was a pleasure for me to resolve problems, during classes.
 So I decided to start studying Computer Science full time on my University as my second faculty.

 It was a great decision.
 I was delighted.
 Computers stopped being for me incomprehensible machines.
 Now I could talk with them in the same language.
 To be honest, in many languages.
 I could do and create whatever I imagine, using only the keyboard!
 An amazing feeling!